Classic Motorcycle Build

 Motorcycle Frames and Suspensions

-Motorcycle frames can be made from steel, alloy, aluminum, or even carbon fiber, and many types are seen today.
-The most conventional and most widely used is a descendant of the loop frame, or cradle frame.
+Throughout their history, motorcycle frames have been made from steel, alloy, aluminum, and carbon fiber.
+Many styles have been seen, the most conventional and most widely used is a descendant of the loop frame, or cradle frame.

 Early Motorcycle Frames

 In the pioneering days of motorcycling, manufacturers literally bolted small motors onto bicycle frames.
-As the engines became bigger and more more powerful, limitations to using a conventional bicycle frame were readily apparent.
-Frame tubes would suffer stress cracks at critical weld points causing them to break.
+As engines became bigger, heavier, and more more powerful, limitations to using conventional bicycle frames became readily apparent.
+Thin metal tubing would suffer stress cracks at critical weld points, causing them to break.

 In 1909, Indian Motorcycle introduced the loop frame.
 For decades after, motorcycle manufacturers followed this same basic style.